tonytonyjan/exif/README.md

-# Exif
+# EXIF

-Ruby wrapper for libexif
+C Extension in Ruby for reading EXIF data in JPG files.

 # Installation